VizSpark/LanaS/WORK1.md

 * Implementing process improvements for scheduling and reporting automation.
 * Delivering a wide range of training content confidently.

-### Store Manager | October 2008 – January 2012 As a Store Manager. ###
+### Store Manager | October 2008 – January 2012 ###

-I managed daily operations and additional responsibilities as a trainer.
+As a Store Manager I managed daily operations and additional responsibilities as a trainer.
 I played a key role in regional development through the Company NVQ Programme, fostering a coaching and development culture.

 ### Assistant Store Manager | April 2004 – October 2008. ###